miyeung/whyem-etl/README.md

 ### Get jobs information by continent

-To get the total number of job offers aggregated by continent for a given list of profession, we use the `/jobsByContinent` API.
+To get the total number of job offers aggregated by continent for a given list of professions, we use the `/jobsByContinent` API.
 See below example usage for profession_id 12 and 15.

 ```bash
 # Getting information for profession_id = 12 and 15